discourse/message_bus/README.md

 ### Forking/threading app servers

-If you're using a forking or threading app server and you're not getting immediate updates from published messages, you might need to reconnect Redis in your app server config:
+If you're using a forking or threading app server and you're not getting immediate updates from published messages, you might need to reconnect Redis/PostgreSQL in your app server config:

 #### Passenger
 ```ruby